Synthetic Light-in-Flight: Synthetic Pulse Shaping

 \subsection{Temporal Pulse Shaping}

-The experiments described in the last section involve the superposition of synthetic fields, where each field is added with aligned phases and constant amplitudes.
+The experiments described in the last section involve the superposition of synthetic fields, where, according to Eq.~\ref{eq:addingfields}, each field is added with aligned phases and constant amplitudes.
 Due to the Fourier pair relationship between added fields and pulse shape, the resulting pulse train $P$ takes the form of a repeating $sinc$ function in the temporal domain.
-This can be observed in Fig.~\ref{fig:Fig_3}a: The experiment shows a synthetic pulse front incident on a planar ground glass diffuser.
-The light is emitted from a point source (fiber tip) centered behind the diffuser, which results in a pulse front in the spatial shape of an expanding circle (see also video \href{https://drive.google.com/drive/folders/1Nm6MK2ZsylDEgIyq00DVy0KtVHMU4dxr?usp=sharing}{here} \cite{videos.2024}).
-For the used optical wavelength range between $854.2nm$ and $856.05nm$, the experimentally evaluated FWHM of the synthetic pulse $|P|^2$ is $0.57 ps$ or $170\mu m$.
+This can be observed in Fig.~\ref{fig:Fig_6}b: The experiment shows a spherical synthetic pulse-front incident on a planar ground glass diffuser.
+The light is emitted from a point source (fiber tip) centered behind the diffuser (Fig.~\ref{fig:Fig_6}a), which results in an imaged pulse-front in the spatial shape of an expanding circle (Fig.~\ref{fig:Fig_6}b see also video \href{https://drive.google.com/drive/folders/1rS9Itz3QuB3RZksTBMV8XeLqz7HhctGi?usp=drive_link}{here} \cite{videos.2024}).
+For the used optical wavelength range between $854.20\ \mathrm{nm}$ and $856.05\ \mathrm{nm}$, an experimentally evaluated FWHM of the synthetic pulse $|P|^2$ of $1.19\ \mathrm{ps}$ or $357\ \mu\mathrm{m}$ is achieved.
+Due to the high photon count regime of this measurement this is close to $355\ \mu\mathrm{m}$, which is the approximate theoretical linewidth for an intensity pulse created by rectangular sampling of $1.85\ \mathrm{nm}$ bandwidth.